jralduaveuthey/mlops-covid/deployment_PrefectFargate/README.md

 - ...

-At the moment the Github action is defined to be triggered on workflow_dispatch so it is easier to play with it but to use it as real CD pipeline one would only have to stop passing the parameters as Github action inputs and change the trigger.
+At the moment the Github action is defined to be triggered on _workflow_dispatch_ so it is easier to play with it but to use it as real CD pipeline one would only have to stop passing the parameters as Github action inputs and change the trigger.
 For more detailed information see [here.](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#available-events)

 # Destroy AWS Resources
-To delete all your AWS resources just use the Github action "DELETE All AWS Resources" (._github\workflows\delete_all_aws_resources.yml_)
+To delete all your AWS resources just use the Github action "DELETE All AWS Resources" ( see code under _.github\workflows\delete_all_aws_resources.yml_)